datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions

-Use Nano to create a file in your home directory called `names.txt` that contains the following four lines:
+Run `nano names.txt` to edit a new file in your home directory and enter the following four lines:

 ```
 Lovelace